 Albany Diocesan Cemeteries’ 3 phase restoration project at St. Patrick’s Cemetery in Watervliet

-Volunteers are a integral part of this projects continued success.
+Volunteers are an integral part of our restoration projects.

 Please contact us to learn how you or your group can volunteer or assist!

 St. Patrick’s Cemetery is among many Catholic cemeteries that have served the Church for decades.
 Thank you to all of the organizations, community groups, volunteers and donors for your support of this project – a corporal work of mercy.
 None of our heroes should rest in graves that are not properly memorialized.

 U.S. News and World Report: DAR Donates $5K for NY Cemetery’s Veterans Memorial Project Sept.
 19, 2018

 Times Union: “Volunteers help restore veterans’ gravesites“, October 5, 2018.